 Useful Tips & Resources

-Ski goggles are a useful and necessary piece of equipment for any skier.
-Goggle technology has greatly improved over the years, and all of the options outlined in this article will give you great results for years to come.
+Ski goggles are a valuable and necessary piece of equipment for any skier.
+Goggle technology has dramatically improved over the years, and all of the options outlined in this article will give you great results for years to come.

 To combat that, I typically bring along several different lenses in my ski coat (or even a backup pair in my backpack).
-This video has a few tips you can try to use to defog your goggle lenses if this happens to you.
+This video has a few tips you can use to defog your goggle lenses if this happens to you.